 In my mind I’m still a student of the art form.
 I’m still a student of the game.
 And if I started thinking I’m the greatest airshow pilot that ever lived I’d be an immediate dead man walking.

-Gene Cernan, test pilot, last man to walk on the Moon, and high-time Lear jet pilot, told a safety conference:
+Gene Cernan, fighter pilot, test pilot, aeronautical engineer, last man to walk on the Moon, general aviation pilot, told a safety conference:

 Prepare for the unknown, unexpected and inconceivable … after 50 years of flying I’m still learning every time I fly.